Help the Room Won’t Stop Spinning!

 How can my Physio help?

 The vestibular system and the visual system are closely linked.
 Therefore, your physio will be using your eyes as the key marker for determining whether this is the cause of your dizziness.
 Physios know which canal is responsible for each movement, and they know the specific shape and orientation of each.

 They are able to take your head through a specific combination of movements while looking for a response in your eyes.
 From here, they can figure out which of the canals that little “stone” is stuck in.
 Once the canal is identified, they can then work to get it out of the canal and back to where it belongs.
 With proper physio treatment, BPPV symptoms can begin to resolve in just a few sessions.

 What if it’s not BPPV?

 If you find that your dizziness is not brought on by changes in positions or is lasting longer than a few minutes, it is most likely not BPPV.
 There is a whole host of other issues that can cause dizziness, most of which your physio can help diagnose and treat.

 These conditions will generally need primary management through your doctor, but physiotherapists can be a great starting point for proper diagnosis and getting you on the road to recovery.

 What should I do?

 Vertigo or Head spins aren’t fun and don’t let dizziness keep you from living your life to the fullest.
-If you are experiencing any of the symptoms above, give us a call to book a consultation today 07 3352 5116 or book online.
+If you are experiencing any of the symptoms above, give us a call to book a consultation with our highly experienced and qualified physiotherapist and exercise physiologists today 07 3352 5116 or book online.